Last updated 2026-02-24

 Key Takeaway

-A general contractor sells for 1.5x to 3.5x SDE or 3x to 6x EBITDA, based on comparable M&A transactions.
+A construction company sells for 1.5x to 3.5x SDE or 3x to 6x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed general contractor value estimates by revenue size.
+Estimate your construction company's value with our free calculator.

 SDE Multiple